Years of Service

 Clinical Trials

-SInce 1983 Dayton Clinical Oncology Program has participated in over
+Since 1983 Dayton Clinical Oncology Program has participated in over 1500 clinical trials, helping to find better ways to prevent and treat cancer.

 Participants

-Over 8000 patients have participated in clinical trials at our locations
+Over 8000 patients have participated in clinical trials at our locations.
+Every current standard treatment exists because patients joined clinical trials.

 We are a regional non-profit cancer research consortium serving the Miami Valley area as well as Cincinnati, Findlay, Greenville, Middletown, Troy and Youngstown, Ohio; Northern Kentucky and Eastern Indiana.